survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 ## Installing Webpack

-Even though Webpack can be installed globally (`npm i webpack -g`), I recommend maintaining it as a dependency per each project.
+Even though Webpack can be installed globally (`npm i webpack -g`), I recommend maintaining it as a dependency of your project.
 This will avoid issues as then you will have control over the exact version you are running.

 The approach works nicely in **Continuous Integration** (CI) setups as well.
 A CI system can install your local dependencies, compile your project using them, and then push the result to a server.